The questions1. What are the items?

 4. Is a referral necessary?

-5. May a geriatrician or consultant physician refer patients to allied health?
+5. May consultant physicians refer patients to allied health?

-6. What should a referral to a geriatrician or consultant physician include
+6. What information should a referring practitioner provide to a consultant physician?

-8. What happens to GP care plans that are already developed?
+8. What happens to care plans that are already developed?

 9. Where can I get more information?